vswarte/alt-saves/README.md

-# Elden Ring alternative saves
+# Elden Ring alt-saves :floppy_disk:

 This mod allows you to use an alternate save file for your playthrough when enabled.